 All About Apple Tv 4k Chroma Settings

-In some cases, you may encounter problems or need to check your Apple TV configuration manually.
+Sometimes, you may encounter problems or need to check your Apple TV configuration manually.
 This could include any of the following:

 - The image on the television might be tinted, the color might be too bright, or there might be intermittent or no video.